debian-pi/raspbian-ua-netinst/README.md

 ## Obtaining installer files on Windows and Mac
 Installer archive is around **9MB** and contains all firmware files and the installer.

-Go to https://github.com/debian-pi/raspbian-ua-netinst/releases/latest and download the .zip file.
+Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .zip file.

 Format your SD card as **FAT32** (MS-DOS on _Mac OS X_) and extract the installer files in.

 ## Alternative method for Mac, writing image to SD card
 Prebuilt image is around **9MB** bzip2 compressed and **31MB** uncompressed.
 It contains the same files as the .zip but is more convenient for Mac users.

-Go to https://github.com/debian-pi/raspbian-ua-netinst/releases/latest and download the .img.bz2 file.
+Go to [our latest release page](https://github.com/debian-pi/raspbian-ua-netinst/releases/latest) and download the .img.bz2 file.

 Extract the .img file from the archive with `bunzip2 raspbian-ua-netinst-<latest-version-number>.img.bz2`.
 Find the _/dev/diskX_ device you want to write to using `diskutil list`.
 It will probably be 1 or 2.